hyenabyte/hyenabyte-astro/src/content/portfolio/sundhedplus.md

 ---
 title: 'Sundhed+ Behandlerindeks'
-description: 'Lorem ipsum dolor sit amet'
+description: 'An index of practitioners.
+Built using Vue, using MapBox to display, search through and filter a large list of practitioners on a map.'
 url: 'https://www.sundhedplus.dk/find-behandler/?cat=1'
 thumbnail: './sundhedplus-1.png'
 thumbnailAlt: 'Alt text goes here'
 tags:
-  - wordpress
+  - Vue
-  - frontend
+  - MapBox
-  - backend
+  - Frontend
-  - symfony
+  - API
 ---

 # Sundhed+ Behandlerindeks